-Facebook is helping to handle something unusual for customers, know the brand they are talking to but not know the name of the rep or agent.
-Now Facebook can display the name of the agent responding to the customer.
+Facebook is helping to handle something unusual for customers who know the brand they are talking to but do not know the name of the rep or agent.
+Now, Facebook can display the name of the agent responding to the customer.

-Businesses can create a persona with a new icon and name into the Messenger conversation to add a personal touch.
-This feature is only available when connected to a Business Messaging platform via API.
+Businesses can create a persona with a new icon and name in the Messenger conversation to add a personal touch.
+However, this feature is only available when connected to a Business Messaging platform via API.

 Facebook Business Chat: Broadcast Messaging

-One-to-one messages are great for customer service, but for marketing and other use cases you might want to use broadcasts.
-There are two ways to send Facebook Messenger broadcasts, using Sponsored Messages or Message Tags.
+One-to-one messages are great for customer service, but for marketing and other use cases, you might want to use broadcasts.
+There are two ways to send Facebook Messenger broadcasts: Sponsored Messages and Message Tags.

 For a marketing use case, you’ll need to use Facebook Sponsored Messages.
-Using Sponsored Message you’ll be able to reach out your current Facebook Messenger Contacts with a promotion or some other Marketing message.
+Using Sponsored Messages, you’ll be able to reach out to your current Facebook Messenger Contacts with a promotion or some other Marketing message.

 Of course, Facebook will charge you for this privilege.
-Although Sponsored Messages can be sent outside of the Messaging Window, you still shouldn't spam your customers.
-As may limit your page usage if the block rate goes above a certain percentage.
+Although Sponsored Messages can be sent outside of the Messaging Window, you still shouldn't spam your customers, as it may limit your page usage if the block rate goes above a certain percentage.

 Sending a concert cancellation notification broadcast using the Event Update message tag is a perfectly valid use case.
 However, it is likely easy to get in trouble if a lot of users start blocking your page and Facebook does provide one other way to send notifications.